grisoniFr/bmf_qsar/README.md

 * F. Grisoni, V.Consonni, M.Vighi (2018a).
 Detecting the bioaccumulation patterns of chemicals through data-driven approaches, *Chemosphere*, 208, 273-284.
 * F. Grisoni, V.Consonni, M.Vighi (2018b).
 Detecting the bioaccumulation patterns of chemicals through data-driven approaches, *Integrated Environmental Assessment and Management*, just accepted.

-The BMFpred software is provided for free by Alvascience srl and it can be used if proper reference is given to the authors.
+The BMFpred software is provided for free by Alvascience srl.
 Please, cite it as:
 * F. Grisoni, V.Consonni, M.Vighi (2018b).
 Detecting the bioaccumulation patterns of chemicals through data-driven approaches, *Integrated Environmental Assessment and Management*, under review.
 For additional information on the licensing, see below.